AP sources: Whitmer met with Biden as he nears VP decision

 Biden and Whitmer formed a bond after he campaigned for her in the 2018 gubernatorial election.
 She is a co-chair on his campaign.

 Her profile has grown since delivering the Democrats' response to President Donald Trump's State of the Union address and especially amid the pandemic.
-She has taken aggressive steps to curb the coronavirus in a state that was a hot spot nationally early on and has drawn criticism from Trump as the "woman from Michigan.”
+She has taken aggressive steps to curb the coronavirus in a state that was a hot spot nationally early on and — after she criticized the federal response — has drawn criticism from Trump, who in March urged Vice President Mike Pence not to call "the woman in Michigan.”

 Follow David Eggert at https://twitter.com/DavidEggert00